Muvon/vanga/doc/01-introduction.md

 ## Introduction

 VANGA is a **production-ready** multi-layer LSTM-based cryptocurrency forecasting system built in Rust.
-It combines advanced multi-layer neural networks with comprehensive technical analysis to deliver professional-grade cryptocurrency market predictions with intelligent architecture optimization.
+It combines advanced multi-layer neural networks with comprehensive technical analysis and **state-of-the-art learning rate optimization** to deliver professional-grade cryptocurrency market predictions with intelligent architecture optimization.

 ## Key Features